hoangduytran/blender-manual/manual/interface/controls/nodes/editing.rst

 Layers
 ======

-.. note:: These operators are only used in the :doc:`Compositor </compositing/index>`.

 Read Render Layers :kbd:`Ctrl-R`
    Reads all the current scene's render layers from cache, as needed.
    This can be used to save RAM while rendering because the render layers do not have to be saved in RAM.
    And also for recovering some information from a failed render.
    For this to work, :ref:`Cache Result <bpy.types.RenderSettings.use_render_cache>` must be enabled.

+   .. note:: This operator are only available in the :doc:`Compositor </compositing/index>`.